Is a Correction Looming Ahead for Americold Realty Trust (COLD)

-Americold Realty Trust (NYSE:COLD) went up by 0.81% from its latest closing price compared to the recent 1-year high of $41.29.
-The company’s stock price has collected -0.26% of loss in the last five trading sessions.
-Press Release reported 8 hours ago that Americold Realty Trust Announces Second Quarter 2021 Results
+Americold Realty Trust (NYSE:COLD) went down by -2.23% from its latest closing price compared to the recent 1-year high of $41.02.
+The company’s stock price has collected -5.99% of loss in the last five trading sessions.
+Press Release reported on 08/05/21 that Americold Realty Trust Announces Second Quarter 2021 Results

 Is It Worth Investing in Americold Realty Trust (NYSE :COLD) Right Now?